This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Beef House rolls are pillowy soft and the epitome of a classic yeast roll.
 In fact, they have made an entire business out of selling frozen rolls around the Midwest, allowing you to bake them up hot and fresh at home.

-Of course, in my family we are now obsessed with making my Fluffy No-Knead Refrigerator Rolls, but in the past we have absolutely been known to enjoy Beef House rolls for a holiday meal or two.
+Of course, in my family we are now obsessed with making my no-knead refrigerator rolls or Texas Roadhouse rolls, but in the past we have absolutely been known to enjoy Beef House rolls for a holiday meal or two.

 I have not been to the Beef House in years, but when I was a little girl they served their rolls with strawberry jam and apple butter.
 This is my first concrete memory of fruit butters, and clearly it is one that has always stuck with me.